SeldonIO/seldon-core/doc/source/ingress/istio.md

     - "*"
 ```

 If you want to want to create SSL based gateway, create your signed certificate or actual signed certificate (for example named fullchain.pem), key (privkey.pem) and then run follwing commands to get SSL gateway.
-To create self-signed certificate
+Assuming we're not using [cert-manager](https://istio.io/latest/docs/ops/integrations/certmanager/) then create self-signed certificate with

 ```bash